 Discover some of the Dragon Ball games, video games, consoles, and collectible accessories.
 From the iconic NES and GameBoy to the latest PC, PS5, and X-BOX titles, as well as the timeless board games.

-The 3 DLCs in the first pass feature over 20 characters from DB: Super and DB: Daima, along with cosmetics, and some story and battle content.
+The 4 DLCs included in the first pass feature over 20 characters based on DB: Super and DB: Daima, as well as cosmetics, and some story and battle content.

 The New Nintendo 3DS enhances handheld gaming with a faster processor, more stable 3D, and additional controls.
 Compatible with exclusives and classics, it's the ideal choice for Nintendo fans.